 With reference to transactions cleared by a CCP, the fields on the contract valuation should be reported on a daily basis at position level, as maintained and valued by the CCP.
-This does not mean that the report should be made by the CCP.
-The CCP may make data available to counterparties so that the latter report.
-The use of CCP valuation data does not mean duplication of reporting.

 To the extent that counterparties of reported transactions are subject to the requirement to daily mark-to-market/mark-to-model them, changes in mark-to-market or mark-to-model valuations on already reported transactions need to be reported on a daily basis (end of day).